Wind tunnels

 How does a wind tunnel work?

-giant drainpipe that wraps around on itself in a circle with a fan in
+A wind tunnel is a bit like a huge pipe that wraps around on itself in a circle with a fan in

 the middle.
 Switch on the fan and air blows round and round the pipe.

-Add a little door so you can get in a test room in the middle and, hey
+Add a little door so you can get in and a test room in the middle and, hey

 presto, you have a wind tunnel.
 In practice, it's a bit more